 Will I visit Oslo on your Norway tours?

-All of our Norway group tours (and our Wild Wonders of the Arctic expedition cruise) start or finish in the Norwegian capital, and include a guided sightseeing tour of the city.
+All of our Norway group tour packages (and our Wild Wonders of the Arctic expedition cruise) start or finish in the Norwegian capital, and most include a guided sightseeing tour of the city.
 We can also book pre or post-tour accommodation for you, if you would like to spend a few extra days exploring captivating Oslo.

 What sort of accommodation do you use in Norway?

 We use good quality, well-located 3-4 star hotels on our Norway trips.
 You can see some of the hotels we typically use for each tour on the relevant webpage, though we do reserve the right to switch these for other hotels of a similar standard.